Exploring and machine learning structural instabilities in 2D materials: Results and discussion

 \subsection{Assessment of the CBP protocol}

 To test the validity the CBP protocol, we have performed full phonon calculations for a set of 20 monolayers predicted as dynamically stable by the CBP protocol.
 The 20 materials were randomly selected from the C2DB and cover 7 different crystal structures.
 Out of the 20 materials 10 are metals and 10 are insulators/semiconductors.
-The calculated phonon band structures are reported in the supplementary material.
+The calculated phonon band structures are reported in the Supplementary information (SI).
 For all materials, the phonon frequencies obtained with the CBP protocol equal the frequencies of the full phonon band structure at the $q$-points $\mathbf{q} \in \{(0,0),(\frac{1}{2},0), (0,\frac{1}{2}), (\frac{1}{2},\frac{1}{2})\}$.
 This is expected as the phonons at these $q$-points can be accommodated by the $2\times 2$ supercell.

 Within the set of 20 materials, we find three False-positive cases, namely CoTe$_2$, NbSSe, and TaTe$_2$.
 These materials exhibit unstable modes (imaginary frequencies or equivalently negative force constant eigenvalues) in the interior of the BZ (NbSSe and TaTe$_2$) or at the K-point (CoTe$_2$), while all phonon frequencies at the $q$-points covered by the CBP protocol, are real.
-This relatively low percentage of False-positives in our representative samples is consistent with the work by Mounet \emph{et al.}\cite{Mounetphdb} who computed the full phonon band structure of 258 monolayers predicted to be (easily) exfoliable from known bulk compounds.
+A simple interpolation of the frequencies is not enough to catch an instability at internal points of BZ (see Supplementary Figure 1) because a supercell larger than a 2x2 is needed to catch these distortions, like in the case of 2H-CoTe2 (see Supplementary Figure 2).
+This relatively low percentage of False-positives in our representative samples is consistent with the work by Mounet et al. \cite{Mounetphdb} who computed the full phonon band structure of 258 monolayers predicted to be (easily) exfoliable from known bulk compounds.
 Applying the CBP protocol to their data yields 14 False-positive cases; half of these are transition metal dichalcogenides (TMDs) with Co, Nb or Ta.

 We note that the small imaginary frequencies in the out of plane modes around the $\Gamma$-point seen in some of the phonon band structures are not distortions, but are rather due to the interpolation of the dynamical matrix.
-In particularly, these artifacts occur because of the broken crystal point-group symmetry in the force constant matrix and they will vanish if a larger supercell is used or the rotational sum rule is imposed \cite{hiphive}.
+In particularly, these artifacts occur because of the broken crystal point-group symmetry in the force constant matrix and they will vanish if a larger supercell is used or the rotational sum rule is imposed \cite{hiphive,carrete@2016} or higher-order multipolar interactions are included \cite{royo@2020}.